Wirstblase/sentry-worker/README.md

 # Sentry worker

-### Simple real-time video stream analyzer designed to process mjpeg video streams.
+Simple real-time video stream analyzer designed to process mjpeg video streams.
 Using light computer vision models, it tracks custom target objects (currently just birds) and automatically triggers a photo capture.
 This is mainly a low-effort project made for fun and it is absolutely a work in progress.

+### Pre-requisites

+Currently, this project is desinged to work with my DIY raspberry-pi based camera project.
+Therefore:
+- The [s00f-cam](https://github.com/Wirstblase/s00f-camera-test-backend) , being on and connected to the same local network where the sentry worker intends to run on
+- sentry mode set to True in the global config of the s00f-cam

-## Features
+### Features

 - **Real-Time Object Detection**: Powered by YOLO architecture via the Ultralytics framework.
 - **Cross-Platform Hardware Acceleration**: Automatically utilizes Apple Metal Performance Shaders (MPS) on M-series Macs or NVIDIA CUDA on Windows systems for near-zero latency inference.